+Answers may vary.

-Name: Date: Read Lesson 3 through the first half of the flowsheet.
-Answer the following questions in the spaces provided.
-1. Fill out and take note of the following, taken fi rom the introduction n of Lesson 3: Flowing is the process of a well-organized, legible of all the 1 made by all the debaters in the of the round, , including 2.
-In the first two lessons, do you feel you have g rasped the importan ace of flowing?
+Name: Teacher Edition - Answer Key Date: Lesson 3 through the fiprovided. irst half of the flowsh eet.
+Answer the foll owing questions in the 1.
+Fill o out and take note of the following, taken from the introduction of I Lesson 3: Flowing is the process of writing down a well-organized, legible summary of all theargume ents made by all the debaters in the constructives rebuttals of the round, incl uding your own · ) In th a first two lassons, do y you faal you have gree nad tha importance o f flowing?
+Evplain 2.
+In th f flowing?
 Explain.

-3. When the A1 is finished with his speech, who in the room should l have the first column filled out?
-Circle all that apply: A1 B1 A2 B2 T 'he judge 4.
-Explain why debaters typically do not write do own every detail of t he evidence.
-5. When evidence is read into the round, what ele ements should you li isten for and record on your flow?
+3. When the A1 is finished with his speech, who in the room should have the first column filled out?

+Circle all that apply:

+A1 B1 A2 B2 The judge

+- 4. Explain why debaters typically do not write down every detail of the evidence.

+Debaters typically do not write down every detail because they do not have time.
+Besides, it is generally not necessary unless something is said that the debater will want to later reference. - 5.
+When evidence is read into the round, what elements should you listen for and record on your flow?

+When evidence is read into the round, you should listen for the tag, the citation, and the quote.

 6. Explain the concept of pre-flowing.
-Is it ever a speech pre-flowed? ppropriate to approa ach the lectern without your
+Is it ever appropriate to approach the lectern without your speech pre-flowed?

+The concept pre-flowing is the process of outlining your arguments before going to the lectern to give your next speech.
+It is never appropriate to approach the lectern without your speech pre-flowed (thought sometimes the timer will run out and you will need to anyway).